 The 3,400-square-foot luxury apartment is in Manhattan’s TriBeCa neighborhood.
 When she bought it, it was kind of a blank slate.
 She hired the mother-daughter design team Mariette Himes Gomez and Brooke Gomez for the remodel.

-The remodel was filmed for her Bravo reality show Bethenny Ever After last year so viewers could follow along.
+The remodel was filmed for her Bravo reality show Bethenny Ever After last year.

 Bryn’s bedroom is sweet and pink with monkeys climbing the walls: